 The political struggle over whether the internet should function as a utility or a for-profit enterprise is not helping matters either.
-Regardless, companies should be prepared to treat the internet as a service that works only for the vast majority of the time.
-This means potential downtime, which in the warehouse supply chain quickly equals lost revenue.
+Regardless, companies should be prepared to treat the internet as a service that works the majority of the time.
+This means potential downtime.
+In the warehouse supply chain, downtime quickly equates to lost revenue.

 Supply chain workers feel mounting pressure as product delivery expectations keep increasing.
-A software solution that works only in online mode would be exposed to a massive productivity dip on a way-too-frequent basis.
+A software solution that works only in online mode would be exposed to a massive productivity dip on a far-too-frequent basis.

 Cybersecurity is a real and increasing concern in the supply chain industry.
 The general rule is that, the more open a network is, the greater the risk for cyberattack.
 Restricting permissions and requiring password authentication are now musts for any organization looking to succeed in the 21st century.

-However, even these security measures are not always enough.
-One method of cybercrime is a distributed denial of service attack.
-Digital Attack Map outlined DDoS attacks as attempts to overwhelm online services with too much traffic.
+However, these basic security measures are not always enough.
+Digital Attack Map outlined one method of cybercrime called a Distributed Denial of Service (DDoS) attack, which attempts to overwhelm online services with too much traffic.
 These criminals essentially target a network and then bombard it, increasingly its workload to the breaking point and dragging down performance.

 Lastly, offline-enabled software stands to reduce corporate costs.
 A rise in IoT-enabled technology has equaled an increasing dependence on cloud computing to help process and store the enormous amounts of data coming in.
-This service can be expensive depending on the provider, as Arador pointed out.
+This service can be an expensive solution, especially compared to the use of colocation facilities, as online marketer Arador pointed out.

-Offline productivity can be achieved in various ways.
-RFgen offers two modes of offline connectivity to its clients.
-With RFgen's Off-Network Mobility Solutions, data is stored on the mobile device itself.
-This allows employees to keep working with devices such as barcode scanners even if the connection to the WiFi network is lost.
-Once the link is re-established, the data will be promptly uploaded to the ERP system.
+RFgen's Off-Network Mobility Solutions allows data to be stored on the mobile device itself.
+This enables employees to keep working with devices such as barcode scanners even if the connection to the WiFi network is lost.
+Once the link is re-established, the data will be promptly uploaded to your ERP system.